 Because there are many different prostatic diseases, treatment options vary … but there are natural options.
 So no matter the diagnosis … be sure to do your research before you commit to conventional treatment.

-These are 5 of the most common reasons your dog will have blood in his urine.
+The above are 5 of the most common reasons your dog will have blood in his urine.
 But there are a few others you should take note of …

 Other Possible Causes Of Blood In Your Dog’s Urine